AlbertoBonfiglio/FSND_Capstone/backend/readme.md

 - [jose](https://python-jose.readthedocs.io/en/latest/) JavaScript Object Signing and Encryption for JWTs.
 Useful for encoding, decoding, and verifying JWTS.

-- [python-dotenv](https://pypi.org/project/python-dotenv/) a package to help using environment variables
+- [python-dotenv](https://pypi.org/project/python-dotenv/) reads key-value pairs from a .env file and can set them as environment variables.

 ## Tasks